Range Resources Corporation (RRC) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for RRC is $34.96, which is $2.49 above than the current price.
-The public float for RRC is 233.89M, and at present, short sellers hold a 6.93% of that float.
-The average trading volume of RRC on September 07, 2023 was 2.98M shares.
+The average price recommended by analysts for Range Resources Corporation (RRC) is $34.96, which is $2.52 above the current market price.
+The public float for RRC is 233.89M and currently, short sellers hold a 6.93% of that float.
+On September 08, 2023, RRC’s average trading volume was 2.94M shares.

 RRC’s Market Performance

-RRC stock saw a decrease of 1.23% in the past week, with a monthly decline of -3.54% and a quarterly a decrease of 16.76%.
-The volatility ratio for the week is 2.97%, and the volatility levels for the last 30 days are 2.59% for Range Resources Corporation (RRC).
-The simple moving average for the past 20 days is 0.12% for RRC’s stock, with a 17.42% simple moving average for the past 200 days.
+RRC stock saw a decrease of 0.88% in the past week, with a monthly decline of -3.80% and a quarterly a decrease of 11.87%.
+The volatility ratio for the week is 3.03%, and the volatility levels for the last 30 days are 2.54% for Range Resources Corporation (RRC).
+The simple moving average for the last 20 days is 0.22% for RRC’s stock, with a simple moving average of 17.23% for the last 200 days.

 Analysts’ Opinion of RRC